openstack-archive/fuel-plugin-manila/docs/testing/test_suite_smoke_bvt.rst

 Description
 ###########

 BVT test for manila plugin.
-Verify cluster and manila sevice functionality after deploy in HA mode.
+Deploy cluster with 3 controller and install Manila plugin.

 Complexity